 2. Terms of Admission

-All persons seeking candidacy for the M.R.E. degree must meet the requirements for admission to the M.Div. program as outlined under "Admission, Registration..."
+All persons seeking candidacy for the M.R.E. degree must meet the requirements for admission to the M.Div. program as outlined under "Admission, Registration . . ." pp. 21-24.

 3. Requirements for the M.R.E.